synman/ANR-WatchDog/README.md

 Modified implementation of ANR-WatchDog with 2 key additional features:

-     * Ability specify number of retries
+     * Ability to specify number of retries
      * Additional Event for when the WatchDog gives up